elunna/nerfhack-changelog/README.md

 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon and actually all Soko zoos have the white dragon guarding the treasure.
 * The zoos in Soko have been expanded slightly.
+* In addition to the amulet and bag, the Sokoban prize can also be a cloak of magic resistance or a magic marker.
+* Stop Sokoban guilt after acquiring the prize.

 ### Fort Ludios
-* Ported two Fort Ludios variants from EvilHack/UnNetHack.
+* Ported two Fort Ludios variants (Evil/Un)
 * Some mermaids were added to patrol the moats.

 ### Minetown/Mines End
-* Ported zoo town and lavendar town from SpliceHack.
+* Ported zoo town and lavender town (Splice)
-* Ported Creek Town and Mini-Castle town from SlashTHEM.
+* Ported Creek Town and Mini-Castle town (THEM)
-* Imported the Gnomish Sewer from xNetHack.
+* Imported the Gnomish Sewer (xnh)
-* Imported 3 mines end variants from SlashTHEM.
+* Imported 3 mines end variants (THEM)

 ### Oracle
-* Ported Oracle variations 2 and 3 from SpliceHack.
+* Ported Oracle variations 2 and 3 (Splice)

 ### Temple to Moloch level
 * Ported from SLASH'EM